-You must notify the Rainbow Fund in advance of your intention to raise funds for it.
+You must notify The Brighton Rainbow Fund in advance of your intention to raise funds for it.
 You can do that via the website.
 Members of the public often check with us that the event is fully authorised before donating.
-The Rainbow Fund will expect fulfilment of any agreement to raise funds within six months of the notification.
-If you wish to enter into an ongoing or open ended fundraising relationship with the Rainbow Fund, you must receive written agreement before commencing.
-You must not announce your intention to fundraise for the Rainbow Fund, without notifying us first of your intention and receiving written permission to do so.
+The Brighton Rainbow Fund will expect fulfilment of any agreement to raise funds within six months of the notification.
+If you wish to enter into an ongoing or open ended fundraising relationship with The Brighton Rainbow Fund, you must receive written agreement before commencing.
+You must not announce your intention to fundraise for The Brighton Rainbow Fund, without notifying us first of your intention and receiving written permission to do so.

 All fundraising is carried out on an independent basis and we cannot be held responsible for any aspect of your event.
 It is therefore essential to make sure that you comply with all relevant licensing rules and if needed, you seek appropriate insurance to cover your event.

 There are several different kinds of collections and depending on where and when you propose to collect funds for charity there are very specific rules: If organising a collection in a public area, for example at a bar or venue, you must get permission from the proprietor or manager.
-Once authorisation to hold the collection has been authorised, please contact us to notify us of this collection, and the proposed date.
+Once authorisation to hold the collection has been obtained, please contact us to notify us of this collection, and the proposed date.
 Anyone undertaking a public collection must have written confirmation to do so from the charity, which authorises them to collect on a specific date at a designated venue.
-All collection buckets must have appropriate security seals etc, and must only be opened by an appointed representative of the Rainbow Fund, and then with two witnesses present, Please ensure that collection buckets are transported in a safe manner.Please do not count money in an open, public space.
-Always ensure that two people are present when money is being counted.
+The Brighton Rainbow Fund Will supply branded, sealed shakers and/or buckets.
+Only these may be used to collect money.
+The shakers/buckets will be collected by us, opened, and counted in the presence of two or more people.

 If you plan to organise a raffle, you may need to obtain a Small Lotteries License from the council, to which there is sometimes a charge applied.
 You do NOT need a license if you plan to hold a raffle at a one-off event such as a dinner or talent contest.
 You must however ensure that tickets are only sold and drawn at the event itself, and that there are no cash prizes (store vouchers are allowed but must not have a value of more than £250).
 If you want to sell raffle tickets out with the event itself, possibly in the days or weeks leading up to an event then you DO need a license.